-The Lung Cancer Initiative of North Carolina is currently awarding three Access Grants up to $10,000 each to assist institutions to improve access to lung cancer screening, treatment, clinical trials, molecular testing or precision medicine for uninsured or underinsured individuals.
+The Lung Cancer Initiative of North Carolina is currently awarding Access Grants up to $10,000 each to assist institutions to improve access to lung cancer screening, treatment, clinical trials, molecular testing or precision medicine for uninsured or underinsured individuals.
 Applications will be reviewed and Access Grants will be awarded to programs most closely meeting the focus areas outlined below.

 Applications will be accepted all year until funds are depleted.
 We will be reviewing applications quarterly according to this schedule: